arunsingh28/arunsingh28/README.md

   - more ...

 #### [shapeyou](https://shapeyou.herokuapp.com/)
-> Basically it is made for those people who don't have time to go gym because there busy schedule.
+> Basically it is made for those people who don't have time to go gym because of there busy schedule.

  #### key features
  - personal trainer